-Niseko, a mountain village in southeastern Hokkaido, is rated among the world's top 10 ski towns by various publications, including National Geographic.
+Niseko, a mountain village in western Hokkaido, is rated as a popular destination.
 It's beginner friendly and has the most options for English speakers in Japan, not to mention the views of Mt.
 Yotei.

 You can also find good deals on lift passes and accommodation at lesser-known resorts throughout Japan which still have great quality skiing and fewer crowds.

 Niseko is a renowned ski resort in Hokkaido, but it's not the only one.
 There are several other resorts on the island that get high volumes of snow every season—and they are often less crowded than Niseko.

 Rusutsu , located next to Niseko, is known for its excellent tree runs, large amount of snowfall, and great lift infrastructure.
 Get away from the crowds at the family-friendly Furano resort , east of Sapporo, where you can also enjoy snowmobiling, ice fishing and a number of activities for children, including English-language lessons.